thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 17: August 31, 2018

+**Today's Progress**: Attempted to get db insert to work when input is entered by user on app.

+**Thoughts:** I didn't have much luck with the insert method, need to debug something that is causing my app to crash on insert.

 ### Day 16: August 30, 2018

 **Today's Progress**: Today I implemented the db helper for my app and added a method to add dummy date to the db.

-**Today's Progress**: Using the ContentValues in Android allows one to avoid typos when inserting data into a db.
+**Thoughts**: Using the ContentValues in Android allows one to avoid typos when inserting data into a db.
 One should use contants to build the CREATE db method.

 ### Day 15: August 29, 2018